purescript/documentation/language/Type-Classes.md

 derive newtype instance eqScore :: Eq Score
 ```

+### Deriving from `Generic`

+The compiler's built-in support for `Generic` unlocks convenient deriving for many other classes not listed above.
+See the [deriving guide](../guides/Type-Class-Deriving.md) for more information.

 ## Compiler-Solvable Type Classes

 Some type classes can be automatically solved by the PureScript Compiler without requiring you place a PureScript statement, like `derive instance`, in your source code.